 The 58AX800U sports an attractive design featuring a glossy screen flanked with a thin black bezel, in addition to a chrome-colored support bar that runs the entire width of the TV’s screen.
 This support bar gives the set a more elegant look in my opinion.
 The panel depth isn’t all that thin measuring approximately 1.7″ deep.

-The most unusual design feature on this TV is its pedestal stand which isn’t a typical stand design at all.
+The most unusual design feature of this TV is its pedestal stand which isn’t a typical stand design at all.
 It’s actually a 41-pound black support block that attaches to the back of the panel and keeps it from falling forward or backward.
-This non-typical design adds a lot of depth to the display; so keep this in mind when considering the type of TV cabinet you will be placing the display on, and be sure it will accommodate the sets pedestal block.
+This non-typical design adds a lot of depth to the display; so keep this in mind when considering the type of TV cabinet you will be placing the display on, and be sure it will accommodate the TV’s pedestal block.
 Of course, this will not be an issue if you plan to wall-mount the display.

 Some of the many features of the AX800 include THX 4K Certification.
-This ensures optimum color accuracy, precise upscaling, panel performance, and essentially guarantees excellent picture quality.
+This ensures optimum color accuracy, precise upscaling, and panel performance, and essentially guarantees excellent picture quality.

 The display panel itself is an LED edge-lit design with Local Dimming Pro.
 This will allow the set to achieve higher contrast levels, deeper black levels and better shadow detail performance.

-This display also achieves 98% of the DCI studio standards and ensures full reproduction of vivid colors from various types of image sources.
+This display also achieves 98% of the DCI studio standards and ensures the full reproduction of vivid colors from various types of image sources.

 Another very useful feature of the AX800U that will rate high with avid video gamers is its DisplayPort input, which allows 4K gaming at 60fps with virtually no latency or input lag.